- People, Advisors and Office Hours

 First determine which program is appropriate for you.
 Check out our programs listed below:

 - the Master of Science in (pure) Mathematics,

 - the Master of Science in Mathematics with Option in Applied Mathematics,

-- the Master of Science in Mathematics with Option in Mathematics Education for Secondary School Teachers, (click here for a power point presentation about this option),
+- the Master of Science in Mathematics with Option in Mathematics Education for Secondary School Teachers,

 - the Master of Science in Applied Statistics.